tests-always-included/libnss_exec/README.md

 The test tool will run `./nss_exec` so you can work on a copy of the script in the current directory and move it to `/sbin/nss_exec` once it is completed.

+If things are not working with `sshd` or other services, double check your SELinux rules.
+They can mess things up without giving you any diagnostic information in log files.

 Credits
 -------